Prevention is the Best Defence

 You should a) change your password for that application, and b) change the passwords for any other applications that use the same email/password combination.

-The Metropolitan Police have released a series of five very short awareness videos, providing best advice on the following topics:
+The Metropolitan Police have released a series of five very short awareness videos, providing best advice on a number of key topics.
+Most last about 45 seconds, and are a great summary of the steps you can take to stay safe.

 Working from home